NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1-intro-aop-gee-series/1a_intro_aop_gee.md

 Map.addLayer(refl002_CLBJ_2022_RGB, refl_rgb_vis, 'CLBJ 2022 Bidirectional Reflectance RGB');
 ```

-You can toggle between the two layers by selecting the "Layers" tab in the upper right corner of the Map window.
+You can toggle between the two layers by selecting the `Layers` tab in the upper right corner of the Map window.
 Check and uncheck the two layers (2021 and 2022) to see the differences.
 You can also use the slider to the right of the layer name to make one layer partially transparent.
 What observations can you make about these two datasets?

 <figure>
 	<a href="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/aop-gee2023/1a_intro_aop_gee/clbj_refl001_refl002_comparison.png">